PointCaM: Cut-and-Mix for Open-Set Point Cloud Learning: Experiments

-\textbf{Sensitivity to parameters.} There are two main hyper-parameters in the PointCaM mechanism: the maximum selection ratio $\beta_{max}$ in the UPS module; and the coefficient of the MSE loss $\alpha$ in the UPE module.
+There are two main hyperparameters in the PointCaM mechanism: the maximum selection ratio $\beta_{max}$ in the UPS module and the coefficient of the MSE loss $\alpha$ in the UPE module.
+The values for both parameters are tuned and selected using the grid search.
 From Tabs.~\ref{table:beta} and \ref{table:alpha}, models show sensitivity to these two parameters.
 The results in Tab.~\ref{table:beta} show that with growing $\beta_{max}$, the open-set recognition ability of the model increases.
-Given the testing performances of $\alpha$ shown in Tab.~\ref{table:alpha}, we empirically set the value $\alpha = 5.0$ for our experiments using the PointCaM mechanism.
-More ablations studies of experimental factors are presented in the supplementary material.
+Given the testing performances of $\alpha$ shown in Tab.~\ref{table:alpha}, we set the value $\alpha = 5.0$ for our experiments using the PointCaM mechanism. {From Tab.~\ref{table:alpha}, the larger value of $\alpha$ ($>5.0$) causes the performance drop since UPE might be overly adapted to simulated out-of-distribution points rather than genuine unknown objects.}